-Statoil will from 1 September 2013 be the operator for the four exploration permits (EP, 103, 104, 127, 128) in the South Georgina Basin in Australia's Northern Territory through a joint venture project with PetroFrontier Corporation.
+Statoil has from 1 September 2013 been the operator for the four exploration permits (EP, 103, 104, 127, 128) in the South Georgina Basin in Australia's Northern Territory through a joint venture project with PetroFrontier Corporation.

 This is an early entry at scale into over 14 million acres of an immature, but potentially highly prospective play that will be de-risked over the coming years.

 We acquired 2D seismic during 2013 and will drill around five wells in 2014.